 - correction – to adjust, to put straight

 - training in righteousness – disciplined to live right before God

 Preachers will sometimes pull positive, reassuring scriptures from the Bible and proclaim to a crowd: this is who God is, this is how he feels about you, and this is where you stand with him.
 This is often done indiscriminately, with no regard for their listener’s personal attitude toward God, and no clarification for what is required to be a recipient of the promises they are freely dispensing.
-What God intends to be glorious, life-changing truths, can become dangerous half-truths that alleviate an essential sense of unease 5 and give instead a false sense of security and well-being.
+What God intends to be glorious, life-changing truths, can become dangerous half-truths that alleviate any sense of unease5 and give instead a false sense of security and well-being.

 The life-giving promises of God are not up for grabs just because someone calls them self a Christian and regularly attends church services.
 The promises of God belong to true people of faith.
 And the Bible says our faith is something that can and should be tested.